kexiZeroing/kexiZeroing.github.io/src/posts/js-basics-you-should-know.md

 const promiseA = new Promise((resolve, reject) => {
   resolve(777);
 });
-// At this point, "promiseA" is already settled promiseA.then(val => console.log("asynchronous logging has val:", val));
+promiseA.then(val => console.log("asynchronous logging has val:", val));
 console.log("immediate logging");
 ```